drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 'Simple Launcher' has a special logic to launch Mattel Aquarius games; that is required by MAME.<br>
 For the logic to work, you need to add the word 'Aquarius' into the System Name.<br>
-The logic will only send the filename of the file (without the filepath and without the file extension) to the launching call.<br>
+The logic will only send the filename of the file (without the filepath and without the file extension) to the launching call.

 ## Mattel Intellivision